Set up development environment

 npm install

-The TON community has developed plugins that provide syntax support for several IDEs and code editors.
-You can find them here: Plugin List.
+TON has plugins that provide syntax support for several IDEs and code editors.
+You can find them here: plugin list.